V. Srinivas Goud: Political career

 Goud resigned from his government job and joined the political party Telangana Rashtra Samithi on 13 March 2014.
 He had contested Telangana Legislative Assembly election, 2014 from Mahbubnagar constituency and won the seat.
 Srinivas Goud has been elected as Member of Legislative Assembly for the 2nd time with 57,775 majority.
 This being the highest majority win in combined Mahabubnagar district in 2019 elections.
 He is very close confidant of Chief Minister K ChandraShekar Rao and KTR.
 Goud has been inducted into the Telangana Cabinet on 19 February 2019, and has been allocated Prohibition & Excise, Youth Services, Sports, Tourism, Culture & Archeology Portfolios.

 Personal life

 Goud is married to Sharada and has two daughters.

 Doctorates

-V Srinivas Goud received 3 Honorary Doctorates from Christ New Testament University, American University of Global Peace and Dayspring Christian University.
+V Srinivas Goud received Doctorates from American University of Global Peace and Dayspring Christian University.